Brand Protection Law Firm

 U.S. copyright and trademark law do not expressly include contributory infringement in their statutes, but the United States Supreme Court has recognized the possibility of secondary liability in these situations as well.
 For instance, knowingly inducing copyright infringement by another or intentionally supplying a product to someone the manufacturer or distributor knows is infringing on a trademark may be sufficient for a claim of contributory infringement.

 The law is complex when it comes to brand protection, and protecting yourself as the holder of intellectual property or protecting yourself against a claim of infringement can be a complicated matter.
-The Florida brand protection lawyers at Perkins Law include certified mediators, arbitrators and experienced litigators ready to handle any infringement action as plaintiff or defendant.
+The brand protection lawyers at Perkins Law include a certified mediator and experienced litigators ready to help you protect your brand assets and handle infringement actions as plaintiff or defendant.
 Contact Perkins Law to schedule a brand protection consultation or for immediate help with any prospective or pending litigation or infringement action.